ouidhi/cinematic-insights/README.md

    [Uploading ExploratoryAnalysis.ipynb…]()

    This section focuses on cleaning and preparing the scraped data for analysis.
 The key steps include:

    **Handling Missing Values:** Missing or incomplete data points are identified     and managed by either filling or removing them based on the context.

    **Data Type Conversion:** Columns are converted to appropriate data types         (e.g., strings, integers, or dates) to ensure consistency.

    **Creating New Features:** New columns are created by extracting relevant         information (e.g., calculating the age of companies based on establishment        date).

    This preparation ensures the data is clean, structured, and ready for in-depth    analysis and visualizations.

    **Exploratory Data Analysis (EDA)**

    This section dives into the initial exploration of the cleaned dataset to         understand its structure and key characteristics.
 Key aspects covered include:

    **Data Summary:** Overview of the dataset, including the shape, column names,     and basic statistical summaries.

    **Distribution Analysis:** Examining the distribution of key variables such as    company establishment years, headquarters locations, and the number of            companies per country.

    **Visualization:** Creating graphs provides a foundational understanding of       the dataset, highlighting key trends, patterns, and insights.
 #
 6. **Results and Conclusion**

-- Which country has the most film companies? <br>
+### Which country has the most film production companies?
-From the count plot, USA has the most film production companies following is india then China.
-Countries with the least fim production companies include Greece, Indonesia, Ukraine and many more.
+From the analysis, the United States leads with the highest number of film production companies, followed by India and China.
+On the opposite end, countries like Greece, Indonesia, and Ukraine have the fewest production companies.

-- What is the trend of company establishment over the years? <br>
+### What is the trend of company establishment over the years?
-The general trend is fluctuating increasing and then decreasing alternately with increase from 1800 to 1920 then a decrease from 1920 to 1960, again rapid increase till 2000, being maximum companies established in 2000, then again decline till 2019 and so on.
+The trend of company establishment has fluctuated significantly.
+There was a steady increase from the 1800s to 1920, followed by a decline between 1920 and 1960.
+Another sharp rise occurred from 1960 until 2000, peaking in 2000 with the highest number of companies established, after which there has been a gradual decline.

-- Where are most film companies headquartered? <br>
+### Where are most film companies headquartered?
-Mumbai maharashtra has the most production companies in the world. it is interesting to see that USA has the highest number of production companies but mumbai has the most number of headquarters, which goes to show that most of the headquarters in india are based in mumbai that is concentrated in one city. while there are more than one prominent headquarters in USA based companies that is more widespread in the country. los angeles is next followed by new york in USA.

-second is london while the country in general is on 4. shanghai is the next headquarter, while china was number 3. this means that although china in general has more production companies, and UK has less China but most of the companies in UK have their headquarter in london. most of companies in china have their headquarters in shanghai.
+Interestingly, despite the United States having the most film companies, Mumbai, India, holds the title for the city with the most company headquarters.
+This concentration of headquarters in Mumbai contrasts with the broader distribution of company headquarters across various cities in the U.S., such as Los Angeles and New York.
+Other significant locations include London (UK) and Shanghai (China), highlighting a regional concentration of production companies in these key cities.

-- What is the average lifespan of these companies? <br>
+### What is the average lifespan of these companies?
-the average age of the production companies is 49.75 years.

-Top 10 oldest companies include Edison's Black Maria which is 131 years old and orginated in the United States.
-It is followed by 129 years old Gaumont Film Company based in France.
-The top 5 oldest companies are based in United States and France.
+The average lifespan of film production companies is approximately 49.75 years.
+The oldest company, Edison’s Black Maria (131 years old), originated in the United States, followed closely by Gaumont Film Company from France (129 years old).
+The United States and France dominate the top five oldest companies.

-The newest companies include 5 year
-                     Company  Age        Country
-329     Edison's Black Maria  131  United States
-92      Gaumont Film Company  129         France
-373            Lubin Studios  128  United States
-410  Selig Polyscope Company  128  United States
-93                     Pathé  128         France
-441        Vitagraph Studios  127  United States
-187         Yoshizawa Shōten  127          Japan
-99               Rialto Film  127        Germany
-371     Limelight Department  126      Australia
-186            Yokota Shōkai  123          Japan
+In contrast, the newest companies, such as Apple Studios, Sight & Sound Films, and Called Higher Studios, are all based in the United States, with many of these companies being around 5 years old.

+### Key Insights
+- The United States has been consistently dominant in the film production industry, both historically and currently.
+- India and China follow as major players, with India’s film headquarters largely centralized in Mumbai.
+- London and Shanghai are key cities for film production company headquarters in the UK and China, respectively.

+Overall, the analysis underscores the prominence of the United States in the global film industry, with India and China making significant contributions as well.